Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Introduction

+Based on our formulated understanding of the information transformation process, we propose a repairing method to mitigate information loss and bridge the planner-coder gap.
+Our approach incorporates two synergistic components.
+First, \textit{multi-prompt generation} diversifies input question expressions through semantic-preserving mutations, reducing the likelihood of misinterpretation.
+Second, we introduce a specialized \textit{monitor agent} as an intermediary between planning and coding agents.
+This monitor agent operates through two key processes: (1) a \textit{plan interpretation process} that provides detailed explanations to enhance the coding agent's comprehension, and (2) a \textit{code validation process} that verifies alignment between generated code and the interpreted plan.
+By explicitly addressing information loss at the critical planner-coder interface, our monitor agent effectively bridges the communication gap underlying most robustness failures.

-We conduct extensive experiments to evaluate our repairing method across three prominent MASs~\cite{dong2024self,hong2023metagpt,zhang2024pair} with three backend LLMs~\cite{achiam2023gpt,zhu2024deepseek, openai2023chatgpt} on four datasets~\cite{dong2025codescore, li2022competition,yu2024codereval}.
-Results demonstrate that our approach can repair 40.0\%--88.9\% of failures identified during fuzzing.
-We also re-execute the fuzzing process on the repaired MASs and find that the number of failures decreases up to 85.7\%, showing that repaired MASs exhibit superior robustness.
-Additionally, ablation studies demonstrate the necessity of both multi-prompt generation and monitor agent insertion to mitigate different robustness shortcomings of MASs.
+We conduct extensive experiments to evaluate our repairing method across three prominent MASs~\cite{dong2024self,hong2023metagpt,zhang2024pair} with three backend LLMs~\cite{achiam2023gpt,zhu2024deepseek, openai2023chatgpt} on four datasets~\cite{chen2021evaluating,austin2021program, li2022competition,yu2024codereval}.
+Results demonstrate that our approach successfully repairs 40.0\%--88.9\% of identified failures.
+When we re-execute the testing process on repaired MASs, discovered failures decrease by up to 85.7\%, providing empirical evidence of substantially improved robustness.
+Ablation studies confirm that both components are necessary, as they address complementary aspects of the robustness challenge.
 Overall, we summarize our contributions as follows:

-\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We advocate the first systematic study on the robustness of MASs for code generation, focusing on the impact of semantically equivalent requirements on MAS performance.
-Our fuzzing-based testing approach incorporates semantic-preserving mutations and a well-designed fitness function to effectively assess mainstream MASs.
-We summarize key findings on the ill-robustness of current MASs in this domain.
+\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We conduct the first systematic empirical study on the robustness of MASs for code generation, focusing on their behavior under semantically equivalent input variations.
+Our automated mutation-based methodology incorporates semantic-preserving mutations and a novel fitness function to effectively assess mainstream MASs, revealing substantial robustness flaws where performance drops by 7.9\%--83.3\% under semantic-preserving transformations.

-\item For the first time, we identify a major cause of robustness issues in MASs: the ``planner-coder gap,'' which compromises communication and understanding between agents.
-From our observation, we analyze the semantic drift across agent boundaries and formulate the code generation paradigm of MASs.
-Accordingly, we propose a novel repairing method, which encompasses multi-prompt generation and a new monitor agent, to mitigate the planner-coder gap.

-\item We conduct comprehensive experiments validating our repairing method, demonstrating its effectiveness in augmenting the robustness of MASs to a large extent. \end{itemize}
+\item We discover and characterize the \textit{planner-coder gap} as a fundamental cause of MAS robustness failures, accounting for 75.3\% of observed issues.
+Through systematic analysis, we identify five distinct error patterns that manifest this gap and formulate the multi-stage information transformation process in MAS code generation, providing theoretical grounding for understanding information loss across agent boundaries.